 At the neck, the cervical spine has a curve that dips forward, into the body.
-My neck was already somewhat flat to begin with, but after my surfing accident, the curve was actually reversed.
+My neck was already somewhat flat to begin with, but after my surfing accident, and two previous whiplash injuries, my curve was reversed.
 This is classic for most people who have a slipped or ruptured disc.

 Here is what I did to restore a gentle cervical curve.

 - Roll a washcloth or small towel into a thin roll.

 - Place the roll under your neck as you lie on the floor.

 - The roll should feel large enough to lift the back of your neck gently, but not so large as to cause pain; adjust the size if necessary.

 - Note: as you do this practice regularly over time, and restore the curve in your neck, you’ll need to gradually increase the size of the roll.

 - Take a few breaths as you rest on the ground, getting used to the towel there.